-Standardized testing shows us where students are doing well, and allows teachers to replicate the methods used to teach those subjects.
-It also shows where students may need improvement and allows schools to adjust instruction in that area.
+Standardized testing shows us where students are doing well and allows teachers to replicate and continually improve the methods used to teach those standards.
+It also shows where students may need additional support and allows schools to adjust instruction in each area, including tiered interventions.

 Where can I learn more about the MCAs or other standardized tests used in our schools?

 MDE has a comprehensive website of testing information for parents.
-If, after reviewing the information from MDE, you would like to opt-out of testing for your student, please complete the Parent/Guardian Guide and Refusal for Student Participation in Statewide Testing Form.
+If after reviewing the information from MDE you decide to opt-out of testing, complete the Parent/Guardian Guide and Refusal for Student Participation in Statewide Testing Form.

 District 318 uses a variety of assessment tools to inform educators on student growth including the interim standardized assessments NWEA Measures of Academic Progress (MAP) and FastBridge; locally developed formative assessments, and the aforementioned Minnesota Comprehensive Assessments.
 Links to ISD 318 K-5 and 6-12 Assessment Schedules can be accessed on the right side of this page.